 Each Provider and Associate member is allowed one vote.
-A chain organization, or a corporation, with more than one office in an HCAF district is encouraged to join all of its offices in the HCAF district.
-If only one of its offices is joined, it must be its largest revenue-producing office in the HCAF district.
+A chain organization, or a corporation, with more than one office in an HCAF region is encouraged to join all of its offices in the HCAF region.
+If only one of its offices is joined, it must be its largest revenue-producing office in the HCAF region.

 Fairness requires that HCAF members shall not furnish non-members with HCAF copyrighted materials.
 A violation of this prohibition is grounds for membership cancellation by the Board pursuant to Section 4 below.

 - Advisory Membership is reserved for non-voting members of the Board who are individuals or organizations of recognized professional stature within the general health care industry.
 These individuals are given gratuitous membership, upon approval of the Board.

 - Honorary Membership is given to former HCAF members who have made a significant contribution to HCAF and home health care industry.
 They receive a gratuitous, lifetime membership, upon approval of the Board.

 The Board of Directors may cancel membership for delinquent dues that exceed ninety (90) days, or in the event it determines that the member no longer meets HCAF membership criteria.
 A member may cancel its Membership with a written notice sent to the administrative office of HCAF.